Search

 Stefanie Waldek

-Toronto Pearson International Airport is Canada's busiest airport, servicing its largest city: In 2023, 45 million passengers travelled through this hub.
-The more than 40 airlines serving Pearson fly to over 160 destinations around the world, making this quite a popular international layover spot, particularly if you're flying with Air Canada.
+Toronto Pearson International Airport is Canada’s busiest airport, serving its largest city: in 2023, 45 million passengers travelled through this hub.
+The 50+ airlines serving Pearson fly to more than 160 destinations around the world, making this quite a popular international stopover spot if you’re flying with Air Canada.

 Terminal information and tips

 There are just two terminals at Pearson: Terminal 1 (T1) and Terminal 3 (T3).
-If you're wondering what happened to Terminal 2, it was demolished in 2007, and Terminal 1 was expanded to cover its turf.
-The two terminals are connected by the 24-hour Terminal Link train on the landside (that is, the pre-security side).
-There's no airside (post-security side) connection between the terminals, so if you have to transfer between them, you'll have to go through security again.
+If you’re wondering what happened to Terminal 2, it was demolished years ago and T1 was expanded to cover its turf.
+The terminals connect via a 24-hour Terminal Link train before security, but there’s no post-security connection.
+If you need to transfer between terminals, you’ll have to go through security again.

-Pearson is located in the town of Mississauga, about 14 miles from Toronto city centre.
+Pearson is located in Mississauga, about 14 miles from Toronto city centre.
 It's well connected to the city by public transportation and roads.
-Traffic can be heavy here, so I'd recommend opting for public transportation when possible.
+Traffic can be heavy here, so I’d recommend opting for public transportation when possible.

 Public transportation

-The best way to get between Pearson and Toronto city centre is the UP Express train, whose only airport station is located at T1.
-Trains run every 15 minutes all day long, and it only takes 25 minutes to get to Toronto's Union Station, right in the city centre.
-From there, you might even be able to walk to your hotel, depending on where you're staying.
-Otherwise, Ubers and taxis are plentiful here, so it's easy to get around.
-You can also take public buses or the underground.
+A convenient way to get between Pearson and Toronto city centre is the UP Express train, which stops only at T1.
+Trains run every 15 minutes and take 28 minutes to reach Union Station in the city centre.
+From Union Station, you might be able to walk to your hotel, or you can easily grab an Uber, taxi, public bus, or underground train (subway).

 Security queues

-YYZ Express isn't the only way to expedite the security queue.
-Certain American Express cardholders can use a special priority lane, while those travelling to the US who have Global Entry can use the Verified Travellers priority lane.
+YYZ Express isn’t the only shortcut.
+Certain American Express cardholders have access to a priority lane.
+If you’re travelling to the US and have Global Entry, you can use the Trusted Travellers priority lane to speed things up.

 Preclearance

-If you're flying to the US from Pearson, you will go through preclearance for customs and immigration before departure rather than upon arrival in the US You will be able to use Global Entry or the Mobile Passport Control app to expedite this process.
-But in my experience, going through preclearance can be slow, so budget extra time to get through.
+If you’re flying to the US from Pearson, you’ll go through customs and immigration preclearance before you even board the plane.
+This means you clear US customs in Toronto, not when you land.
+You can use the Mobile Passport Control app to expedite the process, but in my experience, it can still be slow, so budget extra time.

 Alternative airports

-I'd argue that nine times out of 10, you'll probably end up flying into Pearson if you're heading for Toronto, simply because it has the most flights of all the airports in the region.
-But there are several alternative options available.
+I’d argue that nine times out of 10, you’ll probably fly into Pearson when you’re heading to Toronto.
+It just has the most flight options.
+But if you’re looking for alternatives, there are a few options.

 Billy Bishop Toronto City Airport (YTZ)